foundation29org/RareCrowds/README.md

 }
 ```

-Based on this data, one may subset the diseases in order to get a list of diseases of interest, **highly recommended at the beginning of the development of a phenotypic analysis algorithm:**
+Based on this data, one may subset the diseases in order to get a list of diseases of interest, **highly recommended at the beginning of the development of a phenotype-based prediction algorithm:**
 ```python
 # These lines come from the previous code
 ann = dann.data